quantumlib/Stim/doc/python_api_reference_vDev.md

         weighted: Defaults to False (unweighted), so that the problem is to find the minimum size set of errors that leads to an undetectable logical error.
-        num_distinct_weights: Defaults to 1.
+        weight_scale_factor: Defaults to 0.
 If weighted==False, must set
-        num_distinct_weights to 1.
-If weighted==True, num_distinct_weights can be
+        weight_scale_factor to 0.
+If weighted==True, weight_scale_factor must be
-        set to a value > 1.
-For a weighted problem, the errors will be quantized into at most this many distinct weight values and the sum of the weights will be minimized rather than the cardinality of the set of errors.
-For a reasonably large quantization (num_distinct_weights > 100), the .wcnf file solution should be the (approximately) most likely undetectable logical error.
-Note, however, that maxSAT solvers often become slower when many distinct weights are provided, so for computing the distance it is better to use the default quantization num_distinct_weights = 1.
+        set to a value >= 1.
+For a weighted problem, the errors will be quantized into integers using this scale factor and the sum of the weights will be minimized rather than the cardinality of the set of errors.
+For a reasonably large quantization (weight_scale_factor > 100 is often sufficient), the .wcnf file solution should be the (approximately) most likely undetectable logical error.
+Note, however, that maxSAT solvers can become slower when many distinct weights are provided, so for computing the distance it is better to simply use the defaults weighted=False and weight_scale_factor = 0.

     Returns:
         A WCNF file in [WDIMACS format](http://www.maxhs.org/docs/wdimacs.html)